BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/battle_companies/armoury.md

-﻿Earlier, we touched on the fact that your Battle Company will earn Influence Points and these can be spent on a variety of wargear, Equipment and other items from the Armoury.
+Earlier, we touched on the fact that your Battle Company will earn Influence Points and these can be spent on a variety of wargear, Equipment and other items from the Armoury.
 The Armoury has four sections: Wargear, Equipment, Wanderers and Creatures, each with their own set of rules and restrictions.
 Over the next few pages, we will explain how this all works, and the rules associated with each item your Battle Company can purchase.

 ## WARGEAR